hauselin/RDataScience/Tutorial_1_R_and_programming_basics.md

 install.packages("sjPlot")
 ```

-Or install packages all at once, calling `install.packages()` function just once.
+Or install packages all at once, calling `install.packages()` function just once, using the `c()` (combine/concatenate) to combine all your package names into one big vector (more on what vectors and classes are later).

 ``` r
 install.packages(c("tidyverse", "data.table", "broom", "dtplyr", "lme4", "lmerTest", "ggbeeswarm", "cowplot", "piecewiseSEM", "compute.es", "sjstats", "sjPlot"))